 Looking for other recipes like this?
 Try these:

 - 2 teaspoon salt

 - everything bagel seasoning

-Take one piece and roll the dough into a 10–11-inch circle.
+- Take one piece and roll the dough into a 10–11-inch circle.
 Then, cut the circle into eight equal triangles with the pizza cutter or knife.
-Add a bit of butter and half a tsp of sour cream to each triangle.
+Add a bit of butter and half a teaspoon of sour cream to each triangle.

 - Roll each triangle into the crescent roll and place it onto the oversized parchment-lined baking sheet.
 Repeat the process with the remaining triangles.

 - You will end up with two batches of rolls – each baking sheet will have 24 crescent rolls.
 Let the rolls sit for 10 minutes.

 - Beat the egg and brush the rolls.
 Then sprinkle the sesame seeds or everything bagel seasoning.